SlonDeveloper/ThermalLabeler/README.md

 ## Typical Use Cases

 - printing price tags and barcodes
 - printing warehouse and shipping labels
+- Printing receipts and other documents on receipt paper
 - printing from POS systems
 - printing from custom Android applications